|

 How to prepare for Holi in India: What to wear and what you’ll need

-Before we get into that, picture this: Vibrant powders are being peppered into the air and are swirling around you.
+Picture this: Vibrant powders are being peppered into the air and are swirling around you.
 You exchange “Happy Holi” greetings with strangers and add new splashes of colour to each other’s faces.
 You’re completely lost in a sea of people amongst the joyful chaos when an unexpected water balloon catches you off guard and bursts on your back.
-The beat of music echoes through an insanely large crowd of people dancing.
-That’s how I’d paint my experience of celebrating Holi in India – a festival that’s been on my bucket list for years.

-Now, given how long I’d hoped for to experience Holi in India, you’d think I’d come prepared.
+Now, given how long I’d hoped for years to experience Holi in India, you’d think I’d come prepared.
 Instead, my beige bra was turned bright green; my baby pink shellac nails sported a splattered design of Holi colours; and my ashy-blonde hair took on a sunny yellow hue.
 I became a canvas for the kaleidoscope of Holi colours beyond my expectations.
-Now that I’ve learned from my experience and realised firsthand how to be better prepared, I’ve compiled a comprehensive guide to help you prepare for the vibrant chaos of Holi in India.

 Before I get into what to wear and what you’ll need to prepare for Holi in India, let me start with a quick background on the festival for those who might not yet be familiar.
-Holi, also known as the Festival of Colors, is a vibrant Hindu festival celebrated in India – as well as Nepal.
+Holi, also known as the Festival of Colours, is a vibrant Hindu festival celebrated in India – as well as Nepal.

 Holi marks the arrival of spring and the triumph of good over evil.
 It’s celebrated on the first full moon of the Hindu luni-solar calendar (which varies each year).
 People come together to play with coloured powders, flower petals, water balloons, and water guns.
 It’s a time for forgiveness, renewal and the spreading of love and happiness – a magical, joyous festival to experience.